jhilton00/NEMWeb/README.md

 cooling systems attached to them so there is significant power consumption.

-The UK grid has an average annual power of 37 GW and 220 GWs of inertia.
-The ratio of these values is used to estimate the NEM's 2050 inertia of 364 GWs given the 61 GW average annual generation from the simulation.
+An initial approach was based on comparison with the UK grid, having an average annual power of 37 GW and 220 GWs of inertia.
 Research did lead to a power consumption factor of 2.9MW/GWs although confidence in this value is not high.
+The estimated syncon consumption was over 800 MW for the 2050 NEM.

+Feedback from industry experts suggested, for a 55 GW average grid, a syncon VA power rating of 10 GVA was reasonable and losses were typically 2% of the VA rating for the syncons plus 2% losses for the transformers connecting them to the grid.
+So a 400 MW syncon loss was used in the simulation.

-Further research or actual performance data is needed.
+Further research or actual performance data could improve these values.
+The 2024 ISP is superbly silent on this issue.

 ### Algorithm
 #### Create the input arrays by scaling 2024's 5-minute interval results.